russelljjarvis/ScienceAccessibility/README.md

 ## Overview
 Understanding big words is hard, so when big ideas are written down with lots of big words, the large pile of big words is also hard to understand.

 We used a computer to read lots of different writing, meant for different people, to see how hard each piece of writing was to understand.
-There is a tendency where people people avoiding learning hard ideas, only because there were too many hard words.
-We think we can help by explaining the problem with small words, and by creating tools to address the problem.
+There may be a tendency for people to avoid learning hard ideas, only because too many hard words encountered in the process.
+We think we can help by explaining the problem with smaller words, and by creating tools to address the problem.

 ## Machine Estimation of Writing Complexity: